eustachi0/eustachi0/README.md

 <h3 align="center">A frontend developer from the UK</h3>

 - 🌱 I’m currently working/;earning with **JavaScript, Typescript React, Remix, and PayloadCMS**
-- 🔭 I'm currently working in the Advertising and Marketing industry as a 3D content creator. **My goal is to complement my current work with frontend web development and to specialize in building dinamic websites and/or webapps.**
+- 🔭 I'm currently working in the Advertising and Marketing industry as a 3D content creator. **My goal is to complement my current work with frontend web development and to specialize in building dinamic headless websites and webapps.**

 ---